top of page

 Why have you introduced breathing exercises on Apple Watch?

 Sometimes you would like to relax, reduce stress and anxiety or lower your blood pressure with slow breathing without attracting too much attention.
 For example during an important meeting or a heated family discussion.
 That is where breathing exercises from BreathNow on Apple Watch help.
-BreathNow on Apple Watch will guide your breathing with a gentle vibration so you do not even need to look at the watch screen.
+BreathNow on Apple Watch will guide your breathing with a gentle vibration so you do not even need to look at the screen.

 How can BreathNow help me with better sleep?